Dulles International Airport Traveler Update on Coronavirus

-Concourse C/D was built in 1985 to serve as an interim facility and will eventually be replaced by a permanent facility.
+Concourse C/D was completed in 1985 to serve as an interim facility and will eventually be replaced by a permanent facility.
 The concourse is 550,000 square feet and has 47 airline gates.

 Regional Concourse A opened on May 2, 1999 with more than 110,000 square feet to serve 36 regional aircraft positions.

-The Z-gates opened on August 1, 2005 as a new part of the Main Terminal.
+The Z Gates opened on August 1, 2005 as a new part of the Terminal.
 This is a permanent 20,800-square-foot facility built with 5 airline gates, currently deployed in a 4-gate configuration.

 The AeroTrain system opened to passengers on January 26, 2010.
 Read more about the construction of this system.

-The airport also maintains a fleet of 19 Mobile Lounges and 30 Plane Mates, which offer a unique service transporting passengers between airport facilities and the aircraft.
+The airport also maintains a fleet of 19 Mobile Lounges and 30 Plane Mates, which offer a unique service transporting passengers between the Terminal and Concourses A and D.

 The Plane Mates are 15 feet high, 15 feet wide, 54 feet long and weigh 79,300 pounds.
-Similar to mobile lounges, plane mates were designed so that passengers could board directly from the Plane Mate to the aircraft, avoiding walking on the airfield.
+Similar to Mobile Lounges, Plane Mates were designed so that passengers could board directly from the Plane Mate onto the aircraft, avoiding walking on the airfield.

-In 2004, a new passenger walkway opened between the Main Terminal and Concourse B. This 1,000-foot walkway has moving sidewalks in both directions, allowing passengers an alternative to the Mobile Lounge service to access airline gates at Concourse B.
+In 2004, a new passenger walkway opened between the Terminal and Concourse B. This 1,000-foot walkway has moving sidewalks in both directions, allowing passengers an alternative route to access airline gates at Concourse B.

 There are four runways at Dulles